kindlytree/sys_tools/README.md

-# tools
+# system & tools
-tools to speed up and facilitate the development.
+system(ubuntu) and tools to speed up and facilitate the development.